semuconsulting/pyubx2/README.md

 data (as bytes) and the parsed data (as a `UBXMessage` object).
 The function is thread-safe in so far as the incoming data stream object is thread-safe. `UBXReader` also implements an iterator.

-The `UBXReader` constructor includes an optional `validate` flag which governs behaviour if the stream includes non-UBX data.
+The `UBXReader` constructor includes an optional `ubx_only` flag which governs behaviour if the stream includes non-UBX data (e.g. NMEA data).
 If set to 'False' (the default), it will ignore such data and continue with the next valid UBX message.
-If set to 'True', it will raise a `UBXStreamError`. **NB:** if the `validate` flag is set to 'False', the `UBXReader.read()` function will block until it receives a UBX message.
+If set to 'True', it will raise a `UBXStreamError`. **NB:** if the `ubx_only` flag is set to 'False', the `UBXReader.read()` function will block until it receives a UBX message (or the input stream times out).

 The `UBXReader` constructor also includes an optional 'mode' flag which signifies whether the message stream is an output (0=GET) or input (1=SET, 2=POLL).
 Ordinarily this can be left at the default 0 (GET).